As an example of how problematic a literal interpretation may be, consider the fifth bowl plague:

 and they gnawed their tongues because of pain,

-A literal interpretation might be that a literal chemical is poured on a literal throne resulting in literal darkness in a literal kingdom.
+A literal interpretation could be that a literal chemical is poured out on a literal throne resulting in literal darkness in a literal kingdom.
 However:

-The beast receives its throne from the Roman Empire.
-It is therefore not a literal throne (See, the throne of the beast is religious authority.)
+The beast receives its throne from the dragon (13:2), which is interpreted as the Roman Empire.
+It is therefore not a literal throne, but a symbol of authority.
+Another article interprets the throne of the beast as religious authority.)

-The kingdom must similarly be symbolic because all the peoples of the world worship it (Revelation 13:3, 4)This means that the Beast’s kingdom is world-wide.
+The kingdom must similarly be symbolic because ALL THE PEOPLE OF THE WORLD worship it (13:3-4, 8).
+In other words, the Beast’s kingdom is world-wide.

 One criticism often levied against symbolic interpretations is that there are so many different symbolic interpretations that most (all?) of them must be wrong.
-It is true that most symbolic interpretations are wrong, but then a literal interpretation is ALWAYS wrong.
+MOST symbolic interpretations are indeed wrong, but then a literal interpretation is ALWAYS wrong.

 Some people assume that, in Revelation, something is literal unless it cannot be literal.
-In Revelation, this cannot be a valid hermeneutic, for there are just too many things in Revelation that must be symbolic.
+This is a false hermeneutic, for there are just too many things in Revelation that must be symbolic.
 To mention a few examples of things coming OUT OF MOUTHS:

 Fire and smoke and brimstone coming out of the mouths of 200 million horses (9:18);